hyunwoongko/nanoRLHF/README.md

 Even without massive resources, I still believe that individuals can create meaningful work that influences and helps others.

 ## Contents
-Read the textbook in order from top to bottom. (nanosets to nanoverl)
+Read the textbook in order from top to bottom. (from nanosets to nanoverl)

 | Implementation                                                                  | Description                       | Textbook                                                                         | Examples                                                                       | References                                                                                                         |
 |---------------------------------------------------------------------------------|-----------------------------------|----------------------------------------------------------------------------------|--------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|